My Father's World, High School Level

 Summary

 MFW for high school level allows for more independent study than at younger levels, but it retains the coherent, worldview, Bible-based foundation of younger levels.
 The high school courses provide solid academic coverage, with a focus that is quite different from typical standards-based programs.
 The history sequence adds considerable information on Biblical and church history.
-Many literary selections have a Christian perspective, especially in the second year course.
+Many literary selections have a Christian perspective, especially in the second-year course.
 While I agree with MFW’s choice to purposely select what to teach rather than follow the traditional standards, college entry issues might arise whenever course content differs from that of most other schools.
 Because MFW also provides an academically-rich education, this is not likely to be a problem.
-If you prepare a child well academically, and possibly have them accumulate some CLEP credits during their high school years, they should be well-positioned for academic success in college as well as solidly grounded in their faith because of the intensive worldview education they will have received.
+If you prepare a child well academically, and possibly have them accumulate some CLEP credits during their high school years, they should be both well-positioned for academic success in college and solidly grounded in their faith because of the intensive worldview education they will have received.

 Reviews of individual courses follow.